darius/elv/README.md

 I wrote this many years ago, descended from [https://github.com/darius/ichbins](Ichbins), but judged it a dead end.
-It's archived here for your entertainment: a tiny system combining some aspects of Lisp and Erlang but depending on nothing more than C. (Well, plus the assembler in Python.)
+It's archived here for your entertainment: a tiny system combining some aspects of Lisp and Erlang, depending only on C. (Well, plus the assembler in Python.)

 Undocumented, but these lines should build and run it: